Author: Susan

 Viruses, Nutritional Immuno-Modulators and Metabolic Types

-As Viewed through Hair Tissue Mineral (HTMA) Patterns - By David L. Watts, Ph.D., Director of Research TEI Laboratories & Head Research Consultant InterClinical Laboratories The immune system is a complex network consisting of cells, tissues and organs and their coordination is required to protect the body from infectious pathogens and non- infectious foreign substances.
-It is essential for the immune system to be at its optimum for resistance to invading...
+The immune system is a complex network consisting of cells, tissues and organs and their coordination is required to protect the body from infectious pathogens and non- infectious foreign substances.
+It is essential for the immune system to be at its optimum for resistance to invading pathogens and for the development of immunity.
+Optimisation of the immune system depends upon many factors, not the least of which includes our nutritional...

 Mastering Calcium

-InterClinical eNews August 2020, Issue 109 Characteristics of calcium Calcium ranks fifth, after oxygen, carbon, hydrogen and nitrogen, in the mineral composition of the human body.
+Calcium ranks fifth, after oxygen, carbon, hydrogen and nitrogen, in the mineral composition of the human body.
 It makes up 1.9% of the body by weight.
 We require an average daily positive calcium balance of 180 mg during the first 20 years of growth.
 Around 99% of total body calcium is located in the skeleton.
-The remaining 1% is distributed evenly between the...
+The remaining 1% is distributed evenly between the teeth and soft tissues, with only 0.1%...

-InterClinical eNews July, Issue 108 Characteristics of sodium In this article we look at the latest research on sodium, including storage, and an individual’s ability to absorb and utilise it independent of intake.
-Sodium is the sixth most abundant element in the earth’s crust and the second most abundant element in seawater.
+In this article we look at the latest research on sodium, including storage, and an individual’s ability to absorb it and utilise it independent of intake.
+Characteristics of sodium InterClinical eNews July, Issue 108 Sodium is the sixth most abundant element in the earth’s crust and the second most abundant element in seawater.
 An adult human body contains about 250g of sodium and any excess is naturally excreted by the body.
-About 85% of...
+About 85%...

-InterClinical eNews June 2020, Issue 107 Characteristics of chromium Chromium is the eighth largest classical element in the earth’s crust.1 The human body’s total content is approximately 6 milligrams.
+InterClinical eNews June 2020, Issue 107 Chromium is the eighth largest classical element in the earth’s crust.1 The human body’s total content is approximately 6 milligrams.
 8 It is widely distributed in the atmosphere, soil, water, animals and plants in the form of chromite.
-Chromium is a biologically active element that is at its highest in body tissue at birth and declines with age.
-8 The first major research on...
+Chromium is a biologically active element which is at its highest in body tissue at birth and declines with age.
+8 The first major research on chromium in...

 Selenium is a naturally occurring metalloid element that is essential to both humans and animal in trace amounts.
 Of all the elements, selenium has one of the narrowest ranges between dietary deficiency and toxic levels.
 Selenium status of populations, animals and crops varies markedly around the world.17 Selenium is a trace element that until 1957 was thought to be only toxic.
 Gradually, it became clear that selenium plays an important role...

 Magnesium is the fourth most abundant mineral and is essential for good health.
 Approximately 600 enzymes depend upon its presence in our body in sufficient amounts.1 It affects many cellular functions including the transport of potassium and calcium ions.
-It modulates signal transduction, energy metabolism and cell proliferation.
-Magnesium has a huge role in bone mineralization, cardiovascular health and the nervous and neuromuscular systems.
-It participates in the metabolism of carbohydrates,...
+As well, magnesium modulates signal transduction, energy metabolism and cell proliferation.
+Magnesium has a huge role in bone mineralisation, cardiovascular health and the nervous and neuromuscular systems.
+It participates in the metabolism...

 Immune System Patterns in Hair Tissue Mineral Analysis